melezhik/outthentic/README.md

 Stories are just perl scripts placed at project directory and named story.pl.
 In a testing context, stories are pieces of logic to be testsed.
 Think about them like \`*.t' files in a Test::Harness.

 Every story needs a distinct directory, this is how different stories are separated.

-Let's create two srories, one for addition operation and one for addition operation:
+Let's create two stories, one for addition operation and one for addition operation:

 ```

   mkdir addition # a+b
   mkdir multiplication # a*b